 - This is the first-year clinical practice unit in Orthodontics in the Doctor of Clinical Dentistry course.
 The unit is taken over two semesters and parts 1 and 2 must be completed to fulfil the requirements of the unit.
 The unit involves the comprehensive examination, diagnosis and management of patients that have been referred to the Oral Health Centre of Western Australia (OHCWA) specialist Orthodontics Clinic.
 Students are supervised during clinical sessions by specialist orthodontists.
 On average, five half-day sessions per week are devoted to the Orthodontics Clinic over the three years of the course.
 Students are required to maintain comprehensive case records which are reviewed formally during and at the completion of the course.

-- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) clinical assessment (ongoing); and (3) case presentation.
+- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) clinical assessment (ongoing); (3) case presentation; and (4) professional behaviour assessment (failed component).
 Further information is available in the unit outline.